xenon-middleware/xenon/userguide.md

        // ... more follows
     }

-Both `newDirectoryStream` and `newAttributesDirectoryStream` return a `DirectoryStream` which can be used to iterate over the contents of a directory.
-For the latter, the `FileAttributes` for each of the files are also included. alternatively, these methods are also available with an extra `filter` parameter, which can be used to filter the stream in advance.
+Both __newDirectoryStream__ and __newAttributesDirectoryStream__ return a [__DirectoryStream__][15]
+which can be used to iterate over the contents of a directory.
+For the latter, the __FileAttributes__ for each of the files are also included. alternatively, these methods are also available with an extra _filter_ parameter, which can be used to filter the stream in advance.

 To read or write files, the following methods are available: